estebanvel40/estebanvel40/README.md

 - 👋 Hi, I’m @estebanvel40
 - 👀 I’m interested in game development, computer science
-- 🌱 I’m currently learning nothing but I want to learn CS
+- 🌱 I’m gonna learn JavaScript and python soon

 <!---
 estebanvel40/estebanvel40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.